The Blue Bird (play)

 The Blue Bird (L'Oiseau bleu) is a 1908 play by Belgian playwright and poet Maurice Maeterlinck.
 It premiered on 30 September 1908 at Konstantin Stanislavski's Moscow Art Theatre, and was presented on Broadway in 1910.
-The play has been adapted for several films and a TV series.
+It was translated into English by Alexander Teixeira de Mattos.
+In 1911, Maeterlinck was awarded the Nobel Prize for Literature.

 The French composer Albert Wolff wrote an opera (first performed at the New York Metropolitan Opera in 1919) based on Maeterlinck's original play, and Maeterlinck's inamorata Georgette Leblanc produced a novelization.

 The story is about a girl called Mytyl and her brother Tyltyl seeking happiness, represented by The Blue Bird of Happiness, aided by the good fairy Bérylune.

 Maeterlinck also wrote a relatively little known sequel to The Blue Bird titled The Betrothal; or, The Blue Bird Chooses.

+The play has been adapted for several films and a TV series.

 Story

 In the opening scene, the two children gleefully describe the beautiful decorations and rich desserts that they see in the house of a wealthy family nearby.
 When Bérylune says that it is wrong for the rich not to share their cakes with Tyltyl and Mytyl, the boy corrects her.
 It is enough that he gets to watch others’ happiness; their joy does not create envy in him.
 The theme is emphasized again when the children meet the Luxuries, particularly the biggest one of all, the Luxury of Being Rich.
 When Tyltyl turns the diamond, the hall is bathed with a dazzling brightness, and the Luxuries run wildly in search of a dark corner where they may hide their ugliness from the ethereal light.

 At the end of the play, Tyltyl shows what he has learned about happiness.
 He looks out the window at the forest and remarks how beautiful it is.
 The inside of the house looks much lovelier to him than it did before.
 Also, he creates great happiness for another by giving his pet bird, which seems much bluer than before, to the sick child.